prerna18/demo-pizza-app/README.md

 You need to download XAMPP software and install it in your system.
 Please download it from here : https://www.apachefriends.org/download.html (Peferebly Version 7.2)

-Download .zip file onto your system and extarct it.
+Download .zip file onto your system and extract it.

 Paste the pos folder in c:\xampp\htdocs